Zubkov99/zubkov99/README.md

 # Node.js Backend Developer

 Hi there!
 I'm Dmitrii — a Backend Developer.
 I'm passionate about building robust and scalable backend systems.
-With over 3 years of experience in developing microservices using **Node.js**, **TypeScript**, and **NestJS**, I love diving deep into backend challenges, exploring new technologies to solve real-world problems.
+With over 3 years of experience in developing microservices using **Node.js**, **TypeScript**, **NestJS** and a little bit of **Go**, I love diving deep into backend challenges, exploring new technologies to solve real-world problems.

 ## ⚙️ Languages & Tools
 ![Node.js](https://img.shields.io/badge/-Node.js-000000??style=for-the-badge&logo=Node.js)